ava-labs/avalanche-ops/README.md

 `avalanche-ops` is an operation toolkit for Avalanche nodes:
 - 🦀 Written in Rust
-- 🏗️ Fully automates VM (or physical machine) provisioning
+- ✅ Fully automates VM (or physical machine) provisioning
-- 🍏 Fully automates node installation
+- ✅ Fully automates node installation and operations
-- 🚜 Fully automates node operations
+- ✅ Fully automates custom network setups
-- 💻 Fully automates test network setups
+- ✅ Fully automates custom VM (subnet) setups
-- 🛡️ Securely encrypt all artifacts in case of backups
+- 📨 Securely encrypt all artifacts in case of backups

 `avalanche-ops` is:
 - 🚫 NOT a replacement of [`avalanchego`](https://github.com/ava-labs/avalanchego)